 Since 2001, she has been teaching at the CNSMDP, where she places great importance on transmission.
 A committed artist, she collaborated with the Dijon Opera from 2012 to 2020 in the development of artistic projects for young audiences.

-Eisenhower Fellow in 2015, Claire-Marie Le Guay is the artistic director of the Dinard International Music Festival since 2018, and she is in residence at La Grande Scène du Chesnay since 2019 to program a series of concerts.
+Claire-Marie Le Guay is Eisenhower Fellow (2015).
+She has been the artistic director of the Dinard International Music Festival from 2029 to 2023.
+She is in residence at La Grande Scène du Chesnay Theater since 2019 and at La Maison de la musique de Nanterre concert hall, to program series of concerts.

-She is the author of the books La vie est plus belle en musique (Flammarion, 2018) and C'est la nuit qu'il est beau de croire à la lumière (Flammarion, 2022).
+She is the author of the books La vie est plus belle en musique (Flammarion, 2018) and C'est la nuit qu'il est beau de croire à la lumière (Flammarion, 2022), prefaced by Erik Orsenna, from the Académie française.